 What Kind Of Societies and Professional Organizations Do Environmental Sampling Technicians Have?

-The following are dedicated to environmental professionals who work in sampling:
+The following organizations are dedicated to environmental professionals who work in sampling:

-- NGWA: The National Ground Water Association is the ideal professional working group for those involved in the sampling of ground water and how to make good decisions based on scientific analysis.
-Part of its remit is public outreach
+- NGWA: The National Ground Water Association is the ideal professional working group for those involved in the sampling of groundwater and making sound decisions based on scientific analysis.
+Part of its remit is public outreach and professional development.

 - EPA: The Environmental Protection Agency is the Federal government's premier authority on environmental regulation.
-As far as national government goes, they employ the most Environmental Sampling Technicians than any other organization
+As the nation's leading environmental agency, they employ more environmental sampling professionals than any other government organization.

-- IEMA: one of the world's most influential body for environmental managers and assessors, The Institute of Environmental Management and Assessment provides guidance and a a network for environmental professionals to come together for sustainability
+- ISEP: One of the world's most influential bodies for environmental managers and assessors, the Institute of Sustainability & Environmental Professionals provides guidance and a network for environmental professionals to come together for sustainability initiatives.

-*2020 US Bureau of Labor Statistics salary figures and job growth projections for environmental engineering technologists and technicians reflect national data not school-specific information.
+2024 US Bureau of Labor Statistics salary and job growth figures for Environmental Scientists and Specialists, including Health, reflect national data, not school-specific information.
 Conditions in your area may vary.
-Data accessed September 2021.
+Data accessed January 2026.